aliallam123/AWS-MLE/Section 6: Model Training, Tuning and Evaluation/Regularizsation Techniques.md

 - **Validation set**: Used to monitor performance during training.
 - **Test set**: Used to evaluate model after training is complete.

+  # 🧠 Story Summary: Regularization
+Imagine training a student (your neural network).
+If they memorise the textbook (training data), they ace practice tests but fail real exams — that’s overfitting.

+You want the student to generalise — so you:

+Simplify the material (simpler model),

+Randomly hide notes during study (dropout),

+Stop when their performance plateaus (early stopping).

+Regularization techniques are those tricks — they prevent overfitting and help your model perform better on unseen data (test/eval sets), not just training examples.

 ## 🧠 Tips

 - Dropout commonly used in CNNs (e.g. 50% rate).